dradtke/blog/content/post/gtk-giphy.md

 what was covered.
 Each example archive contains two files: the Vala source code, and a Makefile.
 To run each one, extract the contents, `cd` into the folder, and execute `make run`.
-Assuming your development environment is set up correctly, then the application will run.
+Assuming your development environment is set up correctly, the application will build and run.

 # Part I: Hello World

-(the source for this section can be found [here][1])
+(the source for this section can be found [here][code1])

-For the first part of this post, we're just going to set up a Hello World application that we can further extend.
-Unlike most GTK+ Hello World applications, though, we're going to use some of GNOME's tools for building an actual application, and not just a window full of widgets.

-GNOME applications are beginning to make a distinction between two main scopes: application-level and window-level.
+GNOME applications are beginning to make a distinction between two scopes: application-level and window-level.
 It's no big surprise that you can have multiple windows of an application open at a time, and GNOME is embracing that usage pattern by allowing you to separate the concerns of the application on a global level with those